goranefbl/wpgens-wordpress-react-admin-panel/README.md

 -   **React**: You know what this is.

--   **WordPress API Fetch (@wordpress/api-fetch)**: This package provides functions to interact with the WordPress REST API securly.
+-   **WordPress API Fetch (@wordpress/api-fetch)**: This package provides functions to interact with the WordPress REST API securely.
 It allows fetching data from the WordPress backend, enabling seamless integration with WordPress functionalities.

 -   **React Hook Form (@react-hook-form)**: A library for managing form state and validation in React using hooks.
 It simplifies the process of building complex forms by providing an intuitive API.